Dev0verSerial/Terminal-Data-Manager/ReadMe.md

 TDM was written to make editing table data from the terminal easier specifically for those working with only a serial console or terminal shell.

-Python based extensions coming soon with an internal script editor and runner using GraalPy<h2/>
+Python based extensions coming soon <h2/>